Marko19907/urban-infusion-server/README.md

 #### Usage
 1. Download and extract zip-file **or** clone project to the desired location.
-2. Open the `pom.xml` file with your favourite IDE.
+2. Open the `pom.xml` file with IntelliJ.
-3. In IntelliJ, launch the `Application` class located in the `no.ntnu.webdev.webproject7` package
+3. In IntelliJ, launch the `Application` class located in the `no.ntnu.webdev.webproject7` package.
-4. The server should then start with an embedded database
+4. The server should then start with an embedded database.
    <br>
    Options in other IDEs may vary.